VirtuosoResearch/Generalization-in-graph-neural-networks/README.md

 ### Overview

-This repository provides the implementation for the paper "Generalization in Graph Neural Networks: Improved PAC-Bayesian Bounds on Graph Diffusion", which will be presented as a poster paper in AISTATS'23.

-In this work, we prove sharp generalization bounds for graph neural networks in terms of the graph feature diffusion matrix.
-An insight from our analysis is that maintaining a small perturbed loss ensures lower generalization gaps.
-Motivated by the observation, we propose an algorithm that performs gradient updates on the perturbed weights of a graph neural network, named noise stability optimization.
+This repository provides an algorithm that performs gradient updates on the perturbed weights of a graph neural network, named noise stability optimization.
 Besides the implementation of our algorithm, we also provide the implementation to evaluate Hessian-based quantities (e.g., traces, top-eigenvalues, Hessian vector product) of fine-tuned GNNs.
 Our observation is that the Hessian-based measurements correlate better with observed generalization gaps of fine-tuned GNNs.

 ### Requirements